awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-start.md

 ```
 --storage-root %home%/storage/
 ```
-If a specified subdirectory does not exist, session storage is disabled\.
+If a specified subdirectory doesn't exist, session storage is disabled\.
 Type: String
 Required: No